Prosecutors: No charges for officer in Capitol riot shooting - WTMJ

 Associated Press

 WASHINGTON (AP) — Federal prosecutors will not charge a police officer who shot and killed a woman as she climbed through the broken part of a door during the insurrection at the U.S. Capitol on Jan.
-6.
+6, the Justice Department said Wednesday.

-Authorities had considered for months whether criminal charges were appropriate for the Capitol Police officer who fatally shot Ashli Babbitt, 35, an Air Force veteran from San Diego.
-The Justice Department’s decision, though expected, officially closes out the investigation.
+Authorities had considered for months whether criminal charges were appropriate for the Capitol Police officer who fatally shot Ashli Babbitt, a 35-year-old Air Force veteran from San Diego.
+The department’s decision, though expected, officially closes out the investigation.

 Prosecutors said they had reviewed video of the shooting, along with statements from the officer involved and other officers and witnesses, examined physical evidence from the scene and reviewed the autopsy results.